anantakrroy/30DaysOfUdacity/index.md

 **3. psql**
    - psql is an interactive terminal application for connecting and interacting with local Postgres server.
-   - Default owner of db is "postgres"
+   - Default owner/username of db is "postgres"
    - In Windows , to get started with psql

       ``` psql -U <username>```